 It’s also possible that your organization’s policy administrator has disabled the coauthoring functionality on either the server or on your computer.

 If any of those are the case, and somebody else has the file open, you won't be able to edit until they close it.

 The file format isn’t compatible with the coauthoring functionality

-The coauthoring functionality can be used with Open XML files (such as .docx or .xlsx).
+The coauthoring functionality can be used with Open XML files (such as .pptx or .xlsx).

 Depending upon the format your file is in, the easiest solution may be to save a new copy of the file, in the modern format, and work from that new copy.